JaeWanBae/rose-rocket-tech-challenge/README.md

 - To start the client
-  - Navigate to the client folder and create a .env.local file following the example provided in the repo
+  - Navigate to the client folder and create a .env.local file following the example provided in the repo INPUT YOUR OWN MONGO DB USERNAME AND PW IN THE ENV FILE
   - install the dependencies using ```npm i```
   - run the app using ```npm run dev```
   - app will run on the host of your choosing from the .env file.